St. Albans Raid: Aftermath

-The release of the raiders angered American opinion.
+The release of the raiders angered Americans.
 As U.S. Secretary of State William H. Seward informed his counterparts in London, "it is impossible to consider those proceedings as either legal, just or friendly towards the United States."
-In Europe, news of the raid and subsequent speculation of war between Britain and the U.S. increased the price of Confederate gold bonds.
+In Europe, news of the raid and subsequent speculation of war between Britain and the U.S. raised the price of Confederate gold bonds.

-As an unintended consequence, the raid served to turn many Canadians against the Confederacy since they felt that Canada was being drawn into the conflict without its consent.
-The Confederate agents in Canada realized that and so no further raids were made.
+As an unintended consequence, the raid turned many Canadians against the Confederacy since they felt that Canada was being drawn into the conflict without its consent.
+The Confederate agents in Canada realized that, and so no further raids were made.

-None of the three banks still stand as of 2020.
-Other sites surviving are Taylor Park and the American House, where some of the raiders stayed.
+None of the three banks still exist.
+Surviving sites are Taylor Park and the American House, where some of the raiders stayed.

 In popular culture

 The 1954 film The Raid was loosely based on this incident.